 All class fees are to be paid in advance with cash or check (sorry, no credit cards accepted).
 With the exception of Ballroom and specialty classes, dance classes can be purchased individually or in groups of five, ten, fifteen or twenty.
 Class cards are valid for 90 days.
-A one-time registration fee of $10.00 is required for the first purchase of a class card.
 Class cards and session fees are non-refundable.

 Classes for children are bought in seven or eight week sessions.
 Summer sessions are typically three weeks in length.
 Session fees are due no later than the first day of your child's class.
 Fees are based on one, two or three classes a week.
 There is a $20.00 registration fee for all new students.
 A maximum of two (2) make-ups for missed classes will be allowed in a class of the same or lower level during sessions I, II and III.
 All make-ups must take place during the session in which the classes were missed.
 Make-ups will not be allowed during sessions IV or V for classes involved with open showing (usually Steps I+ and up).
 Tuition and fees for all children's classes are not refundable.

 Holidays & Closures

 CMA is closed for a portion of the Christmas/New Year's holiday, Memorial Day weekend, Labor Day, Thanksgiving day, and Independence day.
 Scheduled closures are posted several weeks in advance.
 We do not mirror the Portland Public Schools in weather or holiday closures.
 When in doubt, please call the studio.

 Our policy on attire for children is as follows:

 Our policy on attire for adults is as follows:

 - All students placed in Steps I or higher will have a specific uniform for class.
 Girls must be in a black leotard (any style), pink tights and pink slippers.
 No skirts at this time please and no bare legs!

 - Students in Intermediate I may wear a single color ballet skirt.